vincentdiep/School-Database/README.md

 ### Web database application built using MySQL database and PHP.

-The database is designed for a university that satisfies the following:
+The university database is designed to satisfy the following conditions:

 - The database keeps information of each professor, including the social security number , name, address, telephone number, sex, title, salary, and college degrees.
 The address includes street address, city, state, and zip code.
 - Each department has a unique number, name, telephone, office location, and a chairperson who is a professor.